 We all make mistakes, some of us make the same mistake over and over again.
 For conflict resolution to work, you have to change the behaviors you’ve promised to change.
 Or, maybe you have to change the way you engage in conflict.
-Trying to solve conflict by doing the same thing over and over again will get you a spouse who feels like they are going insane.
+Trying to solve the conflict by doing the same thing over and over again will get you a spouse who feels like they are going insane.
 And a highly frustrated spouse will soon check out of the relationship and marriage altogether.

 If you make a promise, keep it.
-If constantly become defensive during conflict, let down your defenses.
+If constantly become defensive during the conflict, let down your defenses.
 When resolving conflict in your marriage pay attention to what works and what doesn’t work.
 Stop repeating the “doesn’t work approach.
 Happy marriages flourish when conflict is solved not when conflicts are repeatedly dealt with, with the wrong approach.